defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 1. Go to ‘Look and feel’.
 2. Select the 'Core Defra' Dynamic Theme (not the static theme).
 3. Navigate to the ‘Style’ panel
-4. The contents of the [Defra Qualtrics additional styling CSS](styling/defra-qualtrics-additional-styling.css) file can be pasted into the 'Custom CSS' field.
+4. The following URL: `https://defra-design.github.io/accessibility/documents/qualtrics/defra-qualtrics-additional-styling.css` needs to be entered into the 'External CSS' field.
 5. Once complete, select the 'Apply' button.

 ### <span id="setting-up-your-template"></span> Setting up your template